 Home Farm Early Years.

-Home Farm has been a hotel since about 1950, the oldest part of the building dates back to the 1580s.
+Home Farm has a rich history.
+This late 16th-century farmhouse was converted into a hotel in 1954 but the oldest part of the building dates back to the 1580s.
 The History Of Home Farm shows that the area that currently houses the kitchen, restaurant and bedrooms above the dining area was the original farmhouse.
 The inglenook fireplace and bread oven are believed to have been added in around 1870.
 Efforts to gradually extend the hotel have occured over the years, with the most recent addition – rooms 15 and 16 at the end of the building, added in 1982.
 The block opposite the main hotel, formerly an area for stabling for animals, is now converted into accommodation.

-The name ‘Home farm’, reflects the fact that the farm was a working operation, and provided produce for the local manor house.
+The name ‘Home farm’, reflects the fact that the farm was a working operation that provided produce for the local manor house.
 According to records, this is likely to have been for Widworthy Court.
 This was a grade II listed Georgian Mansion built in 1830.
 It acted as the refined home for local landowner Sir Edward Marwood Elton.
 Widworthy Court is now residential flats and is located 0.5 miles from Home Farm Hotel and Restaurant.

 *This is a picture of Home Farm, Wilmington, c.1912.
 Mrs Emma Cole with two of her Grandsons, William (in her arms) and his brother Leonard.
 Home Farm which bears the date 1625 on a chimney, has been a hotel and restaurant since about 1950.

 Home Farm, Wilmington pictured from what is now the A35 roadside.
 The old farmhouse in the background and the stables is the building at the front.
 The construction of the Jubilee Pump in the foreground is known to have been built by voluntary subscription to mark the Diamond Jubilee of Queen Victoria in 1897.

 This is a picture of a hunt with the horse and hounds riding through Wilmington village.
 You can see the farmer standing outside Home Farm watching.